Gadofosveset

 Gadofosveset (trade names Vasovist, Ablavar) is a gadolinium-based MRI contrast agent.
 It was used as the trisodium salt monohydrate form.
 It acts as a blood pool agent by binding to human serum albumin.
 The manufacturer (Lantheus Medical) discontinued production in 2017 due to poor sales.

-Gadofosveset facilitates high-resolution magnetic resonance angiography.
+Gadofosveset consists of a gadolinium cation bound to the chelating agent fosveset.
+It facilitates high-resolution magnetic resonance angiography.
 Ferumoxytol (trade names Feraheme, Rienso), an intravenous iron-replacement therapy, has been shown to potentially be superior to gadofosveset as a blood pool agent for MR venography in pediatric patients.